As part of our series of Independent Living room planning guides, we’ll show you how a wheelchair-adapted bathroom can be both stylish and accessible.

-According to NHS England, there are currently 1.2million wheelchair users in the UK, with around two thirds using their wheelchair on a regular basis.
+There are currently around 1.2 million wheelchair users in the United Kingdom, according to NHS England, with around 800,000 using their wheelchair on a regular basis.

 With such a significant number of wheelchair users, it’s not surprising that many families are looking for accessible design solutions which strike a balance between style and function when renovating their homes.